sirin-koca/Project-RAG/README.md

 ### 2. Key Phases:
 * Data Collection & Preprocessing: Gathering research articles, preprocessing them for use in a vector database.
-* Model Testing & Evaluation: Testing different models to see how well they retrieve and generate responses.
+* Model Choice, Testing & Evaluation: Testing different models to see how well they retrieve and generate responses.
 * System Integration: Integrating all components like the LLM, RAG framework, vector database (Milvus), and possibly a knowledge graph (Neo4j).
-* Chatbot Development: Building the actual chatbot to interact with users in both English and Norwegian.
+* Chatbot Development (Backend & Frontend): Building the actual chatbot to interact with users in both English and Norwegian.
+* Testing of the final product (MVP): Pytest
+* Final delivery of the product and the academic report

 ### 3. Final Deliverable:
 •	A functional healthcare chatbot.